E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 ..  contents:: :local:

-The original idea of our proposal: to work on a general implementations of AdResS in class.
-MD packages.
-With Abrupt AdresS we implemented a new partitioning scheme to bypass the performance problems in the smooth coupling GC-AdResS implementation.
+The original idea of our proposal was to work on a general implementations of AdResS in classical MD packages.
+With Abrupt AdresS, we implemented a new partitioning scheme to bypass the performance problems in the smooth coupling GC-AdResS implementation.
 We switched to the general interaction kernel and simplified the neighbor list search.

 This module takes this new ansatz and combines it with a local thermostat approach (see Ref. `<http://iopscience.iop.org/article/10.1088/1367-2630/17/8/083042>`_).

-The advantages of this module are: we can thermalize the transition and the coarse grained region, the atomistic region is thermalized indirectly.
+The advantages of this are: we can thermalize the transition and the coarse grained region, the atomistic region is thermalized indirectly.
 Furthermore, we still have a method which is decoupled from the core of any MD code.
-Theory, application and tests see `Link(J.Chem.Phys.): <https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `Link(arXiv): <https://arxiv.org/abs/1806.09870>`_.
+For theory, application and tests see `Link(J.Chem.Phys.): <https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `Link(arXiv): <https://arxiv.org/abs/1806.09870>`_.

 ..
 Add an abstract for a *general* audience here.
 Write a few lines that explains the "helicopter view" of why you are